化疗的管理 – 安健肿瘤治疗中心化疗的管理

 How is chemotherapy administered?

+There are a variety of schedules and techniques used to deliver chemotherapy and yours will depend on which treatment your doctor prescribes.
+Cancer chemotherapy may consist of a single drug or combinations of drugs that are delivered in cycles.
+A cycle consists of treatment with one or more drugs followed by a period of rest.
+Chemotherapy can be administered orally in the form of a pill, into a vein (intravenous), injected into a body cavity (such as the bladder), into a muscle (intramuscular), or into the spinal fluid (intrathecal).
 Currently, most chemotherapy is administered intravenously; however, oral chemotherapy drugs are gaining wider use.
 In some cases, it may be beneficial to administer IV chemotherapy through a venous access device (VAD), which is inserted into a major vein in the body and can remain in place for a long period of time.
 Not every chemotherapy patient requires a VAD.
 However, for those that are undergoing frequent treatment, blood tests, and nutritional support, a VAD is beneficial by reducing the number of needle sticks and associated discomfort.

 How often will I receive chemotherapy?

 Chemotherapy drugs are typically given in cycles.
 The cycle consists of the day(s) the drug is administered followed by a rest and recovery period.
 A cycle usually lasts one to four weeks and is then repeated, which means a treatment is administered every one to four weeks.
+Each course of chemotherapy is different, but generally consists of four to six cycles.
+The actual administration of some chemotherapy drugs may take only seconds or minutes, while others may take hours or even days.